dream-sports-labs/code-push-server/cli/README.md

 _NOTE: As defined in the semver spec, ranges only work for non pre-release versions: https://github.com/npm/node-semver#prerelease-tags.
 If you want to update a version with pre-release tags, then you need to write the exact version you want to update (`1.2.3-beta` for example)._

-The following table outlines the version value that CodePush expects your update's semver range to satisfy for each respective app type:
+The following table outlines the version value that DOTA expects your update's semver range to satisfy for each respective app type:

 | Platform               | Source of app store version                                                  |
 | ---------------------- | ---------------------------------------------------------------------------- |